Health Records & Medical Insurance

 Two levels of individual coverage are available, Basic and Plus.
 Students are charged at the Basic level with their registration and may request Plus coverage by emailing firstname.lastname@example.org at least two weeks prior to the start of their summer courses.

-Boston University’s Student Health Insurance Plan rates for summer 2022 are provided below.
+Boston University’s Student Health Insurance Plan rates for summer 2023 are provided below.
+The rates for summer 2024 will be posted on January 15, 2024.

-Students who register for the Summer 1 session or for both the Summer 1 and Summer 2 sessions will be charged for the full summer coverage period of May 22 – August 14.
-Students who will only be attending the Summer 1 session should email email@example.com prior to the end of their Summer 1 studies to request the Summer 1 only coverage period.
-Students who register for just the Summer 2 session will be charged for the Summer 2 coverage period listed below.
+Students who register for the Summer 1 session or for both the Summer 1 and Summer 2 sessions are charged for the full summer coverage period of late May–mid August.
+Students who attend the Summer 1 session only should email email@example.com prior to the end of their Summer 1 studies to request the Summer 1 only coverage period.
+Students who register for just the Summer 2 session are charged for the Summer 2 coverage period listed below.

 Student Health Services

 BU Student Health Services, located at 881 Commonwealth Avenue, is available for urgent care issues by appointment, Monday through Friday, from 8:30 am to 4:30 pm (opens at 10 am on Thursdays).
 Visiting summer students who are not enrolled in BU’s Student Health Insurance Plan (SHIP) are charged a fee of $25 for each visit, charged to your student account.
-Students who receive blood work or immunizations will need to provide insurance information or have charges billed to their student account.
+Students not enrolled in SHIP will need to provide insurance information for blood work; for immunizations, your student account will be billed.

 Student Health Services will provide a referral to visiting international students with a non-urgent issue.